mrcavalcanti/mosaicoo/devenv/docker/ha-test-unified-alerting/README.md

-# Grafana Unified Alerting High Availability (HA) test setup
+# Mosaicoo Unified Alerting High Availability (HA) test setup

-A set of docker compose services which together creates a Grafana HA test setup for unified alerting.
+A set of docker compose services which together creates a Mosaicoo HA test setup for unified alerting.

 Included services

 - Grafana
-- Mysql - Grafana configuration database, exporter for metrics and session storage
+- Mysql - Mosaicoo configuration database, exporter for metrics and session storage
-- Prometheus - Monitoring of Grafana and used as data source
+- Prometheus - Monitoring of Mosaicoo and used as data source
-- Nginx - Reverse proxy for Grafana and Prometheus.
+- Nginx - Reverse proxy for Mosaicoo and Prometheus.
 Enables browsing Grafana/Prometheus UI using a hostname

 ## Prerequisites

 ### Build grafana docker container

-Build a Grafana docker container from current branch and commit and tag it as grafana/grafana:dev.
+Build a Mosaicoo docker container from current branch and commit and tag it as grafana/grafana:dev.

 ```bash
 $ cd <grafana repo>